zyanfx/Zyan/README.md

 ### Enterprise ready

 Zyan Framework is used in commercial enterprise applications.
 Check out the *Who uses Zyan Communication Framework* section of the website.

+### Well-documented

+Comprehensive documentation covers all aspects of Zyan API.
+Check out source code repository for several example application.

+### Actively supported

+Our community provides free technical support in English, German and Russian.
+Most of your questions are answered within hours!

 ### Absolutely free